DThaiPome/padlock/README.md

 ***Padlock*** is a game concept I thought of when I was in high school.
 At the time, I was very inexperienced with good software design.
 However, I was somewhat experienced with the Unity game engine, and I figured this project would be easy enough to complete over a weekend.
 I did finish the project in a weekend, but, not knowing good software design, the code ended up being incredibly messy and clearly rushed.

 What I was most proud of with this project, at the time, was implementing a fill algorithm I found.
 Again, it was messy, but at the time I was very impressed with myself, and had a lot of fun learning how it worked.
 Overall, while this project does not really demonstrate my skills, it is still a neat product of my enthusiasm for games and programming.
+There is an executable in the repository to run the game and play it.

+*Tokens are controlled using WASD or the arrow keys*

 ## Concept